swellaby/vsts-mirror-git-repository/README.md

 ### I have other questions and/or need to report an issue

-Please report any issues to our [Github Issues page][repo-issues-url].
+Please report any issues to our [Github Issues page][repo-issues-url], quick links below for reference:

+- [Report a bug][create-bug-url]
+- [Request an enhancement or feature][create-enhancement-url]
+- [Ask a question][create-question-url]

 Feel free to leave a question or a comment on our [Github repo][repo-url] or on the [VSTS Task in the Marketplace][extension-marketplace-url].

 <br/>

+## Contributing
+Contributions are welcomed and encouraged!
+More details can be found in the [Contribution Guidelines][contribution-guidelines].

 ## Generator